pyOpenSci/lessons/publish-share-code/share-code.md

 - **Collaborate effectively:** Multiple contributors can work on the same project without conflicts, thanks to the ability to merge changes from different branches.
 - **Identify and fix bugs quickly:** If something goes wrong, you can use the history to identify the change that introduced a bug and revert it if necessary.

-Using platforms like GitHub and GitLab helps you manage your code and provides a welcoming environment for contributors to get involved and contribute back to your project.
+Using hosting platforms like GitHub and GitLab helps you manage your code and provides a welcoming environment for contributors to get involved and contribute back to your project.

 ## Install software directly from GitHub

 Once you have turned your code into a Python package and shared it on GitHub, multiple ways exist to make it directly installable.
 One simple approach is to install your package directly from GitHub using `pip`.

-:::{admonition} pip install doesn't have to mean PyPI!
+:::{admonition} `pip install` doesn't have to mean PyPI!
 :class: tip

-Many people associated `pip` with PyPI.
-Pip is a package manager that operates independently from PyPI.
+Many people associated `pip` with PyPI. `pip` is a package management tool that operates independently from PyPI.
 However, if you run `pip install package name,` `pip` defaults to looking for a package on PyPI.

-It's important to remember that a pip installable package does not necessarily live on PyPI.
-You can install packages using pip locally, from GitHub, and from PyPI.
+It's important to remember that a `pip`-installable package does not necessarily need to live on PyPI.
+You can install packages using pip from many sources, including locally, from GitHub, and from PyPI.
 :::

 ### Steps to Install Code from GitHub